 Does umbrella insurance cover anything outside the rental properties?Yes, it also covers personal circumstances such as slander and libel.

 Yes, both umbrella policies and LLC’s are tax deductible.

 What is not covered by an umbrella policy?

 Umbrella policies do not cover punitive damages or your own personal injuries.
 Umbrella policies do not cover personal expenses.

 Assets will vary from landlord to landlord.
 So inevitably the type and amount of insurance coverage will vary as well.
 Determining what will work best to ensure that your assets, both personally and professionally, are covered, takes an honest assessment balanced with enough coverage to keep you protected and financially secure.
 Umbrella insurance might be a good option.
-In addition, landlords should be sure to screen tenants to make sure they are a good fit beforehand.
+In addition, landlords should be sure to screen tenants once their leads have filled out a rental application to make sure they are a good fit beforehand.

 DISCLAIMER: TurboTenant, Inc does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state and federal laws and consult legal counsel should questions arise.